minh-nguyen-mn/TransitFusion/README.md

 ## Problem Formulation
-Planning complex trips involving multiple modes of transportation, such as buses, flights, and local transit systems, often requires navigating multiple plat- forms.
+Planning complex trips involving multiple modes of transportation, such as buses, flights, and local transit systems, often requires navigating multiple platforms.
 Travelers face confusion and delays when they need to switch between websites, especially when standard tools like Google Maps don’t fully support the journey.
 This project aims to solve this logistical problem by consolidating transportation schedules from various sources into a single mobile app.
 The